 Most positioning work fails because it produces a tagline.
 A tagline is downstream of positioning.
 The decisions that matter sit above it: category, ICP, claim, proof, alternatives.
 A focused intervention rebuilds those decisions and writes them down in the buyer's vocabulary, not the founder's.

-When positioning sits inside a broader strategy reset (new ICP, new market, new product line), SF-4 Full Marketing Diagnostic covers positioning as part of all four axes.
+When positioning sits inside a broader strategy reset (new ICP, new market, new product line), Full Marketing Review covers positioning as part of all four axes.
 The 15-25 page document plus delivery presentation is the right format when positioning is one of three or four problems.

 No. Brand identity (logo, palette, typography) is downstream of positioning.
 The intervention does not produce a brand book.
 It produces the strategic decisions a brand book would express.
 Brand work, if needed, comes after.